arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 So, this project is perhaps as much historical fiction as it is historical research.
 I am creating a type family based on what I have observed in actual mosaics and adapting this into a typeface that is useful, flexible, and built for this decade.

-In many ways, not having a single point of reference is exactly what has freed me to make this project what it needs to be: a typeface that respects the past but doesn’t get stuck in it.
-While there are clearly repeated lettering styles for different lines and different eras, something I love about the Subway is that there is *not* a perfectly-repeated system for the name tablets.
-If it was all just Helvetica and stations had a perfectly-repeated aesthetic, the Subway would be boring.
-(More practically, it would also simply be harder to know when you reached the right station.
+In many ways, not having a single point of reference has freed me to make this project what it needs to be: a typeface that respects the past but doesn’t get stuck in it.
+There are clearly repeated lettering styles for different train lines and different eras.
+But also, something I love about the Subway is that there is not a perfectly repeated system for the name tablets.
+If all of the wayfinding was purely set in Helvetica and stations had a completely uniform aesthetic, the Subway would be boring.
+More practically, it would also simply be harder to know when you reached the right station.
 As a rider of the NYC Subway, you learn to identify stops by the color of tiles and the big lettering on the station walls.
-If you always had to look closely for Helvetica on uniformly–colored walls, you would end up missing stops a lot more often.)
+If you always had to look closely for Helvetica on uniformly–colored walls, you would end up missing stops a lot more often.

-Name Sans picks up on my favorite aspects of the Subway wayfinding system and brings them together into an extended Latin character set with wide range of weights and optical sizes.
-If I had gotten stuck on finding just *one* thing to revive, I wouldn’t have had the flexibility to really explore what is useful in a geometric-grotesque sans – and what is newly possible with type technology today.
+Name Sans picks up on my favorite aspects of the Subway wayfinding system and brings them together into an extended Latin character set with a wide range of weights and optical sizes.
+If I had gotten stuck on finding just one thing to revive, I wouldn’t have had the flexibility to really explore what is useful in a geometric-grotesque sans – and what is newly possible with type technology today.

-![Equitable Building Mosaic Signage from Wall Street Station](equitable-building.jpg) *One of my favorite signs in all of NYC.
-Note the circularity, unusual proportions, and the sharp spur of the G.*
+![Equitable Building Mosaic Signage from Wall Street Station](equitable-building.jpg) *The “Equitable Building” mosaic at Wall St is one of my favorite signs in all of NYC.
+Note the circularity, unusual proportions, and the sharp spur of the G. Even though I love specific mosaics, there are too many divergent styles to represent in a single typeface – so Name Sans brings in the best features from signs across the NYC Subway system.*

-For starters, the mosaics only contain the basic English uppercase alphabet, plus numbers and a few extra symbols like arrows and ampersands.
+Even if I had found blueprints, this project would have required creativity and adaptation.
+For one thing, the mosaics only contain the basic English uppercase alphabet, plus numbers and a few extra symbols like arrows and ampersands.
 I was always going to have to invent the lowercase, extended Latin alphabet, accents, and symbol set.
-But beyond that, the mosaics only have a narrow range of weights – roughly “Regular” to “SemiBold” – and only have a sign-specific range of sizes – large to huge, though typically seen from a distance.
-In my mind, any truly-useful modern typeface should offer a wider typographic palette to its users.
-Additionally, type is most versatile if it’s designed for the scales and contexts we tend to engage with type at on screens and in print, most often in longer strings than single Subway station names.
+But beyond that, the mosaics only have a narrow range of weights – roughly “Regular” to “SemiBold” – and only have a sign-specific range of sizes – large to huge, meant to be seen from a distance.
+A typeface must offer a broader typographic palette unless if it is only intended for very specific usage.
+This suggested the need for an extended weight range.
+Type must be made for particular scales and contexts to work well.
+For Name Sans, that meant designing to target the small-to-large settings common to modern print & digital needs – often in longer strings than single Subway station names.
+I wanted Name Sans to deliver the punch of the mosaics effectively across font sizes, which suggested the need for a range of Optical Sizes (more on this below).

-Working from more than a single blueprint has also revealed possibilities beyond size & weight ranges.
-Rather than picking only the most common style of a uppercase, I have made two – a default set that looks pretty much how you’d expect a geometric sans to look, plus a stylistic set (`ss01`) that takes on the flat-sided, rectangular shaping of the mosaics used in many of the stations outside of Manhattan.
-A difficult part has been deciding which `R` to borrow from the system – the more common, basic construction with a straight leg, or the intrinsically-mosaic approach to a grotesque `R` with a leg “kick”?
-Well, it’s a modern typeface, so I could include both!
-And then, it’s a modern typeface, so why not add a few other things fit for modern expectations, like a single-story `a`?
+Working from more than a single specimen has also revealed possibilities beyond size & weight ranges.
+A challenging aspect of the project has been deciding which forms of letters to borrow from the system, where the are multiple possibilities.
+For example, round uppercase letters can be found both in circular forms and with flat-sided forms, depending which station and sign you look at.
+Rather than drawing only the most common style of an uppercase, I have made two – a default set with the circular forms, plus a stylistic set (ss01) that takes on flat-sided, rectangular shaping.
+Another question was which `R` to use – the more common, basic construction with a straight leg, or the uniquely mosaic approach to a grotesque R with a monolinear leg “kick”?
+Well, it’s a modern typeface, so again, I could include both using Stylistic Sets.
+And then, it’s a modern typeface, so why not add a few other things fit that users might want, like a single-story a?

-And thus, I have sought to make a typeface that captures the best energy and spirit of the Subway mosaics, but which is genuinely useful to designers working in digital systems and graphic design.
+And thus, I have sought to build a typeface that captures the best energy and spirit of the Subway mosaics but which is genuinely useful to designers working in digital systems and graphic design.
 I hope that Name Sans may also get used in wayfinding (and certain decisions have been made to enable this), but it is designed first and foremost for the place I encounter typography the most: the Web.

-(Sidenote: if any transit archivists or superfans are reading this and know of specific blueprints or specifications that I might have missed, I’d be super appreciative to learn more or to be proven wrong!
-The [online archives](https://nytm.pastperfectonline.com/) are great, but understandably don’t contain images for every possible item.
-A [2019 exhibit](https://www.nytransitmuseum.org/program/changing-signs-changing-times-a-history-of-wayfinding-in-transit/eakhu-fxuaigwz_/) did include a few wonderful watercolors and pencil sketches, but not as many as I had hoped for.
+(Side note: if any transit archivists or aficionados are reading this and know of specific blueprints or specifications that I might have missed, I’d be super appreciative to learn more!
+The online archives are great but (understandably) don’t contain images for every possible item.
+A 2019 exhibit did include a few beautiful watercolors and pencil sketches, but not as many as I had hoped for.
 I haven’t yet been able to dig further into physical archives due to COVID-19 protocols, but I would very much like to see more!)

 ## A wide range of Weights & Optical Sizing

 ### Weight

-It’s fairly self-evident what it means for a typeface to offer a range of weights.
-If a font has just one weight, it is fairly limited in how it can be used, and will almost always need to be supported with others fonts.
-But, if a typeface offers even just two weights, it dramatically opens up what you can use it for.
-These benefits increase with further granularity.
+It’s relatively self-evident what it means for a typeface to offer a range of weights.
+If a font has just one weight, it will be limited in how it can be used and will almost always need to be supported with other fonts.
+But, if a typeface offers even just two or three weights, it dramatically opens up what you can use it for.
+These benefits continue to increase with further range and granularity.

 ![Weights of Name Sans](name_sans-wght_a.svg)
 *Name Sans has a weight range that is as wide as (reasonably) possible, offering both workhorse core weights and high-impact extremes in one easy-to-use system.*

-Most designers would reasonably probably point out that there is a point of diminishing returns.
-Once you have styles that are light enough and bold enough, with a few in-between, you don’t really need more.
-Additionally, there may be a paradox of choice: if a typeface has too many options, it might become hard to pick the ones you want.
-These are valid views.
-From a creator’s perspective, too, it is important to draw lines of scope so you can provide adequate focus to the work that falls within that scope.
+Many designers would reasonably probably contend that there is a point of diminishing returns.
+Once you have styles that are light enough and bold enough – with a few between – you don’t really need more.
+There may also be a paradox of choice: if a typeface has too many options, it might become hard to pick the ones you want.
+These are valid concerns.
+From a creator’s perspective, too, it is essential to draw lines of scope so you can provide adequate focus to the work that falls within that scope.

 For Name Sans, I *have* of course drawn lines of my project scoping – but I have also made a concerted effort to push those lines beyond what a typical project may impose.
-In my experience as a designer, there are always times when I wish a typeface would go *just a little bit bolder,* or just a little bit lighter.
+In my experience as a designer, there are always times when I wish a typeface would go *just a little bit bolder* or *just a little bit lighter*.
 A goal of Name Sans is to provide the most utility and versatility to as many designers as possible.
-So, just as a designer may select a computer with plenty of “head room” in its RAM and storage – even if they may not use those full limits most of the time – there is value if a typeface can do more than most people need, on average.
+So, just as a designer may select a computer with plenty of “headroom” in its RAM and storage – even if they may not use those full limits most of the time – there is value if a typeface can do more than most people need, on average.

 <!-- SVG to allow css variable -->
 <svg class="main-col" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 1839 1761">